pdelboca/pdelboca.github.io/content/writings/2025/06/01/rebuilding-wheel-static-site-generator.md

 ### A 200-lines Python script to render my personal website.

 Lately I feel like I want to start writing again but I get stuck in the publishing part of it in a constant look of finding the right tool for it.
-I tried several Static Site Generators out there but I couldn't found any that fits my quarks so I decided to give it a try and create my with one goal: simple enough to get me up and running again.
+I tried several Static Site Generators out there but I couldn't found any that fits my **quarks** so I decided to give it a try and create one my own.
+One rule: simple enough to get me up and running again.

 Things I want: